 Unreasonable tithes were demanded by both the state and Lutheran Churches.
 For many Mennonites, it didn’t appear as if Prussia held any future for their church.
 It was time to seek another country, as their ancestors had done over two centuries earlier.
 In the late 1780s, when Catherine the Great invited them to farm the steppes of the Ukraine, many Mennonites felt that God was answering their prayers.
 Click here to continue reading Part two: Low German Mennonite History.
 From Poland to Russia the Ukraine.

-Credits go to beautifully written book (Called to Mexico.)
+Credits go to a beautifully written book (Called to Mexico.)

 No comments: